CassieSloan/Adventure_quest/readme.md

 ##Status updates/iterations

-- Had to insert new 'puts' on each line of multi-line-ascii  code.
+- Had to insert new 'puts' on each line of multi-line ascii  code.
 Otherwise it formatted strangely in the terminal
 - Had to loop initial bartender story into larger BAR story

 #####Learnings
-- Learned `.empty?`
+- Enter key as input `.empty?`
 - Strings = 0 when get.chomp.to_i
-- Learned `afplay`
+- Play music `afplay`
+- Delay feed `sleep(2)`

 ##Help